Field-Based Experiential Learning

 What it is

-Field-Based Experiential Learning provides you an opportunity to apply theory to practice in real-world workplace or clinical settings.
+Field-Based Experiential Learning (FBEL) offers you an opportunity to apply theory to practice in real-world workplace or clinical settings.
 You move out of the ‘classroom' to guided learning through direct experience in your field of study.

 This type of learning requires advance planning.
-Your supports include advisor and faculty guidance for finding a Host Partner site, building a learning plan, and problem-solving throughout your field experience.
+Your supports include Advising, Academic Affairs, and faculty guidance for finding a Host Partner site, building a learning plan, and problem-solving throughout your field experience.

 What’s in it for You